-Hand washing is our #1 defense against the spread of illness in the early childhood setting.
-We teach the hand washing steps as directed by the Department of Health and follow the NAEYC guidelines for the times that this washing is to be done.
+Hand washing is our #1 defense against the spread of illness in the Early Childhood setting.
+We teach the hand washing steps as directed by the Department of Health and follow the NAEYC guidelines for the rate of occurrence that this washing is to be done.
 We encourage parents to teach/use the same procedure at home to aid the children in internalizing this process.